gvillalba86/PatternCalculator/README.md

 ## To be done:

-* Add frequency vector as a attribute to the array class to compute multiple frequencies calculations at once.
+* Add frequency vector as an attribute to the array class to compute multiple frequencies calculations at once.
-* Add multiple element radiation patterns to the array, one for every frequency.
+* Add multiple element radiation patterns to the array, one for each frequency.

 ## License